pleo-io/prop/README.md

 ### How does it work

-`AutoPropModule` will scan all of the modules that you provide and will find all InjectionPoints that require a `Prop<X>` instance.
+`AutoPropModule` will scan the modules that you provide and will find all InjectionPoints that require a `Prop<X>` instance.

 It will determine the type parameter of the `Prop<X>` and dynamically generate a parser for this `Prop<X>`.

-It will then initialize an Archaius property based on the `@Named` annotation and the parser.
+It will then initialize a property based on the `@Named` annotation and the parser.

-Finally it dynamically binds this new `Prop<X>` instance in Guice.
+Finally, it dynamically binds this new `Prop<X>` instance in Guice.
 Guice does the rest of the magic.

 ## The Modules